HIT2GAP-EU-PROJECT/Modules-Documentation/modules-data-exchange.md

 # Modules integration

-The Hit2Gap Core Platform (openBMS) is a middleware that facilitates the communication between data captured on-site from monitored buildings and smart modules.
+The Hit2Gap Core Platform (BEMServer) is a middleware that facilitates the communication between data captured on-site from monitored buildings and smart modules.
 It is based on standard web technologies:

 1. Semantic web technologies to describe monitored data
 2. REST APIs to enable communication between the different entities

-For a module to be integrated in an openBMS environment, it needs to be registered in an instance of openBMS, to get some rights on it, to be able to get data from openBMS and potentially to push some, and if necessary to have its frontend integrated in the Hit2Gap web portal.
+For a module to be integrated in an BEMServer environment, it needs to be registered in an instance of BEMServer, to get some rights on it, to be able to get data from BEMServer and potentially to push some, and if necessary to have its frontend integrated in the Hit2Gap web portal.

 In this file, we focus on data exchange between modules and the Core Platform; front-end integration and security aspects are described in the other files of the current directory.

 ## Module Registration

-The first step for a module developer to get its module interacting with an openBMS instance is to get it registered on it.
-In order to do so, various steps needs to be handled, by the module developer itself, and the openBMS administrator.
+The first step for a module developer to get its module interacting with an BEMServer instance is to get it registered on it.
+In order to do so, various steps needs to be handled, by the module developer itself, and the BEMServer administrator.

 ### Module developer

-The module developer needs to provide information about its module to either the administrator, or the openBMS directly.
+The module developer needs to provide information about its module to either the administrator, or the BEMServer directly.
 In the second case, this can be done through the following steps:

 * inform the module (https://h2g-platform-core.nobatek.com/api/v0/api-docs/redoc#tag/services)